LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 library to load fonts, icons and all the localized messages used in the UI.
 It worked great, since in those areas Compose multiplatform missed the needed functionalities.
 But as long as the project grew in size and more complex KSP configurations were needed, having all modules depend on resources became unmaintainable.
 This is why I migrated drawable and font loading to Compose build-in system.
-And, for localization, the choice was the
+For localization, the choice was the
-<a href="https://github.com/adrielcafe/lyricist">Lyricist</a> library, which better handles dynamic language changes.
+<a href="https://github.com/adrielcafe/lyricist">Lyricist</a> library, which better handles dynamic language changes
+but it had a couple of issues: its XML processor made builds non-reproducible which was a huge issue in order to publish on F-Droid and it did not manage plurals correctly; if using pure Kotlin files its format is non-standard and therefore incompatible with tools like Weblate.
 </dd>

 <dt>Image loading</dt>